XiaoSong-CPE/paper/src/draft.md

 :::

-## Typography
+## Writing English

-Rules governing spelling, hyphenation, capitalization, word breaks, emphasis, punctuation, and other aspects are ubiquitous.
-The pivotal question revolves around determining the most widely acknowledged standard, given the potential conflicts inherent in various rule sources.
+Standards governing spelling, hyphenation, capitalization, word breaks, emphasis, punctuation, and related aspects are widespread and crucial.
+The pivotal question revolves around determining the most widely acknowledged standard amidst potential conflicts inherent in various rule sources.

-As an illustrative case, German underwent orthographic reform in 1996 (Reform der deutschen Rechtschreibung von 1996), stemming from an international agreement signed in Vienna in July 1996 by the German-speaking countries' governments, including Germany, Austria, Liechtenstein, and Switzerland.
-This reform served as the official orthography to adjudicate correct sentence structures.
-While governments in German-speaking countries do not mandate an official dictionary, the Duden serves as the most acknowledged primary reference resource and an "unofficial authority" for German vocabulary.
+As an illustrative case, the German language underwent orthographic reform in 1996 (Reform der deutschen Rechtschreibung von 1996), resulting from an international agreement signed in Vienna in July 1996 by the governments of German-speaking countries, including Germany, Austria, Liechtenstein, and Switzerland.
+This reform established the official orthography for adjudicating correct sentence structures.
+While German-speaking countries' governments do not mandate an official dictionary, the Duden serves as the most widely acknowledged primary reference resource and an "unofficial authority" for German vocabulary^[German localization style guide - download center[EB/OL]. deu-deu-StyleGuide.pdf, Microsoft[2024-05-03]. https://download.microsoft.com/download/e/f/9/ef9f6d8e-cd8b-420c-8696-afd98b4a367d/deu-deu-StyleGuide.pdf.].

 In contrast to German, English orthographic reforms lack systematicity or widespread acknowledgment.
-This paper adopts the _English Style Guide_^[English style guide[EB/OL]. eng-gbr-StyleGuide.pdf, European Commission, 2023-11-14.
-(2023-11-14)[2024-01-04]. https://commission.europa.eu/system/files/2023-11/styleguide_english_dgt_en.pdf.] from the European Commission as the standard for English writing.
-This choice is grounded in several considerations:
+When assessing the quality of English translations in Beijing's science museums, it becomes crucial to determine a widely accepted standard.
+In this context, I propose adopting the _English Style Guide_^[English style guide[EB/OL]. eng-gbr-StyleGuide.pdf, European Commission, 2023-11-14.
+(2023-11-14)[2024-01-04]. https://commission.europa.eu/system/files/2023-11/styleguide_english_dgt_en.pdf.] from the European Commission as the benchmark.
+Let's explore the rationale behind this choice.

-- Both the guide and science museums in Beijing employ Irish/British English.
+Firstly, the _English Style Guide_ ensures language consistency.
+Beijing's science museums employ both American English and Irish/British English, or even more variants.
+While it's acceptable to use any English style, mixing multiple styles within the same context can lead to confusion.
+Therefore, employing the European Commission's guide, which follows Irish/British English, is appropriate.
+By adhering to this shared linguistic framework, we ensure consistency across all translated materials, offering visitors a seamless experience throughout the exhibits.

-- The Common European Framework of Reference for Languages (CEFR), one of the most renowned language evaluation systems, originates from the European Union.
+Secondly, the European Union boasts some of the world's leading language specialists, evidenced by initiatives like the CEFR.
+The Common European Framework of Reference for Languages (CEFR), originating from the European Union, stands as one of the most respected language evaluation systems globally.
+Aligning our standards with the European Commission's guide harmonizes our approach with the CEFR's rigorous criteria, thereby enhancing the quality of translations and reflecting our commitment to excellence.

-- The guide enjoys widespread acknowledgment within the European Union.
-- The guide is a freely accessible open-source document.
+Thirdly, the European Commission's _English Style Guide_ enjoys widespread recognition within the European Union.
+As an institution dedicated to promoting effective communication, the EU endorses this guide as a reliable resource.
+By adopting it, we tap into a well-established framework that resonates with international audiences.

+Fourthly, the guide's accessibility and open-source nature are noteworthy.
+Its freely accessible nature ensures that translators, editors, and content creators worldwide can consult it without barriers, fostering collaboration and knowledge sharing.
+Utilizing an open-source document contributes to a global network of language enthusiasts striving for clarity and precision.

-- The guide references various other acknowledged standards, such as the _New Oxford Dictionary for Writers and Editors_, as supplementary resources.
+Fifthly, the _English Style Guide_ supplements its recommendations by referencing various other acknowledged standards, such as the _New Oxford Dictionary for Writers and Editors_.
+By drawing from multiple reputable sources, we create a comprehensive toolkit for language professionals, ensuring that translations meet high standards of correctness and readability.

-- Misspelling
-  - "northem" for "northern" (perhaps caused by OCR)
-  - "Provinse" for "Province"
+In conclusion, adopting the European Commission's _English Style Guide_ empowers us to rigorously assess English translations in Beijing's science museums.
+Prioritizing consistency, aligning with renowned evaluation systems, leveraging EU recognition, embracing accessibility, and referencing established standards collectively elevate the quality of communication within these cultural institutions.
+As visitors explore the exhibits, they encounter not only scientific wonders but also linguistic excellence—a testament to our dedication to effective cross-cultural communication.

+### Punctuation

+This chapter endeavors to elucidate punctuation-related errors present in translations within science museums in Beijing.
+We conducted a comprehensive analysis of these translations and compiled a catalogue of recurring errors that could potentially impede comprehension and detract from the visitor experience.

+The primary error type identified is the misuse of commas within clauses, which occurred 13 times in our translation corpus.
+Such misapplications of commas within clauses can result in ambiguity and confusion.
+For instance, in describing the Han Dynasty's iron smelting technology, a sentence reads: "... not only saved human and animal power, but also improved blast capacity and boosted the development of iron smelting technology."
+Here, the comma preceding "but also" disrupts the flow of the correlative conjunction "not only...but also."
+Eliminating this comma would enhance sentence clarity, ensuring the relationship between the two clauses is understood.

+The second type of error involves superfluous punctuation in compound or complex sentences, identified once in our translation corpus.
+While compound and complex sentences are essential for conveying detailed information succinctly, incorrect punctuation can obscure intended meanings.
+Consider the following sentence: "Its principle was to ensure stable water quantity in the star pot via a multi-stage water clock, so that the water pressure was stable and the flow velocity unchanged."
+The comma preceding the dependent clause "so that ..." is unnecessary.
+In complex sentences, a comma is required only when the dependent clause precedes the independent clause.
+Removing this comma would align the sentence with proper grammatical conventions.

+The third error type concerns closing punctuation, noted once in our translation corpus.
+Proper closing punctuation signifies the end of a thought or statement.
+An example of incorrect closing punctuation is found in the sentence: "The first record of using the compass in Europe was found in 1190 A.D.."
+The double full stops at the end of the sentence is redundant.
+The correct approach would be to use a single full stop, even when the sentence concludes with an abbreviation.

+The fourth type of error concerns the omission of a full stop, which was identified eight times in our translation corpus.
+The absence of a full stop at the end of a sentence can disrupt the reader's rhythm and cause stumbling.
+For example, in the sentence, "The exhibit is a 1:3 miniature copy of the gnomon of Purple Hills," which concludes a paragraph, the lack of a full stop can impede comprehension and disrupt the text's flow.
+This omission, especially when noted at the paragraph's conclusion, highlights the importance of maintaining proper punctuation.
+Importantly, this type of mistake is easily avoidable and should not occur with such frequency.
+When considered alongside other findings, these errors likely arise from manual copying and pasting, a topic we will delve into further in the Discussion and Suggestions chapter.

+Additionally, we encountered some mistakes likely caused by accidents, such as the double semicolon in the sentence: "Shen Kuo, a scientist in the Northern Song Dynasty, made a record in _Mengxi Bitan_:: 'If you want to ...'" or "etc" without a full stop while another "etc" next to it has one.
+These errors will not be counted.

+In conclusion, the precision of punctuation is not merely a matter of grammatical pedantry but a cornerstone of clear communication.
+In science museums, where education and accuracy are paramount, attention to such details is essential.
+By rectifying these punctuation errors, the museums in Beijing will not only improve the visitor experience but also uphold the standards of scientific dissemination.

+### Spelling

+In this chapter, we explore the intricacies of misspellings.
+Our translation corpus, sourced from science museums in Beijing, has uncovered a total of 95 misspelled words, which can be roughly categorized into four types.

+The first category of spelling errors involves the unexplained use of Chinese pinyin.
+Instances such as 'qiandu' for 壍堵, 'yangma' for 阳马, and 'bienao' for 鳖臑 are perplexing without context.
+These transliterations, while phonetically accurate, fail to convey meaning to those unfamiliar with Chinese characters.
+This raises questions about the effectiveness of such translations in an educational setting, where comprehension is key.
+Furthermore, without capitalization or italics, these words are regarded as misspelled in this paper.

+The second type of error arises from the use of Optical Character Recognition (OCR) technology.
+Words like "northem" instead of "northern," "Provinse" in place of "Province," and "lron" for "iron" highlight the limitations of OCR.
+While there is no overt reason for the museums to use OCRed text, the rationale behind OCR employment in translation will be further discussed in the Discussion and Suggestions chapter.

+The third type of error is the inconsistent use of British English and other English dialects.
+This is evident in words such as "color" and "colour," "enameling" and "enamelling," as well as "neighboring" and "neighbouring."
+The mixture of dialects can lead to confusion and detracts from the professionalism expected in such scholarly environments.

+Lastly, the fourth and final category encompasses common mistakes such as "metallographical" instead of "metallographic," "acupunction" rather than "acupuncture," and "casted" instead of "cast."
+These errors may stem from typographical oversight or a lack of familiarity with the correct terminology, emphasizing the importance of thorough proofreading and linguistic expertise in translation efforts.

+Based on the discussion above, it becomes apparent that there are multiple reasons for misspelling, thus necessitating multiple methods to deal with them.
+The solutions or suggestions will be discussed later.

+---

 - Capitalization
   - "china" for "China"
-- Punctuation
-  - Lack of full stop at the end of a sentence
 - Other
   - Lack of explanation for abbreviations
   - "he/she" for "they" and its variants